» Home » HOT » Analytical Methods & Results

 Conductivity

-Procedures for preliminary screening of bottle samples and empirical calibration of the conductivity cell are described in Tupas et. al. (1993, 1994a).
-For cruises HOT-167 through -176, the standard deviation cutoff values for screening of bottle salinity samples were: 0.0036 (0-150 dbar), 0.0049 (151-500 dbar), 0.0020 (501- 1050 dbar), and 0.0011 (1051-5000 dbar).
+Procedures for preliminary screening of bottle samples and empirical calibration of the conductivity cell are described in Tupas et al. (1993, 1994a).
+For cruises HOT-326 through -334, the standard deviation cutoff values for screening of bottle salinity samples were: 0.0034 (0-150 dbar), 0.0049 (151-500 dbar), 0.00185 (501- 1050 dbar), and 0.00092 (1051-5000 dbar).

-Conductivity differences between sensor pairs were calculated the same as for the temperature sensors.
+Conductivity differences between sensor pairs were calculated the same way for the temperature sensors.
 The range of variability as a function of pressure was about ± 1 x 10-4 Siemens m-1, with a standard deviation of less than 0.5 x 10-4 Siemens m-1 below 500 dbar, from the ensemble of all the cruise casts.
 The largest variability was in the halocline, with standard deviations reaching up to 5 x 10-4 Siemens m-1 between 50 and 300 dbar.

 Oxygen